Our Story

 Founder Story: Czarina Salido

 I remember, when I was 8 years old, feeling that I couldn’t do the same things that boys did.
 I couldn’t be as good in math and science.
 I found it unsettling, and that began my road of being an “unconscious rebel.”
-As a Hispanic female growing up in Tucson I had to be a fighter to overcome numerous negative assumptions and obstacles, but the challenges helped me develop a greater sense of purpose.
-With the help of generous mentors, I became the executive director of Time in Cosmology and created a 501(c)3 non-profit organization.
+Being Mestiza growing up in Tucson I had to be a fighter to overcome numerous negative assumptions and obstacles, but the challenges helped me develop a greater sense of purpose.
+With the help of generous mentors, I became the executive director of Time in Cosmology, created a 501(c)3 non-profit organization, and developed the Taking Up Space program.

 Our History